Football, denim and organic clothing: three great brands which reflect their Welsh identity

 Howies has a strong identity with skateboarders, surfers and mountain bikers.
 Their sportswear is eco-friendly and they aim for ethically correct practices.

-The company have full registered trade mark protection, with a UK and Community Trade Mark registration for HOWIES covering bags, clothing and retail services.
+The company have full registered trade mark protection, with the UK and Community Trade Mark registration for HOWIES covering bags, clothing and retail services.

 I am pleased to say that Wales is home to many impressive brands, and it’s no surprise that the land of Dylan Thomas has some great stories to tell, as all decent brands do.